NoobieMatt/wcs-deployment-utils/README.md

 Module: `wcs_deployment_utils.intents.copy_intent_data`

-Copy intent data from a WCS workspace
+Copy intent data from a WCS workspace to a target workspace.

-Copy intent data in an additive pattern from a source workspace to a target workspace. copy is additive with existing data and will not replace existing data unless clear_existing is specified
+Copy intent data in an additive pattern from a source workspace to a target workspace.
+Copy is additive with existing data and will not replace existing data unless clear_existing is specified

 **parameters**: